Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

+\begin{rem} Note that the condition in Definition \ref{fewoifweifoew2324234234} is apparently stronger than the condition (compare with Definition \ref{efjwelkfwefoiu2or4234234} of a coarsely excisive decomposition) that for every $W$ in $\cP(X\times X)_{\subseteq V}^{\op}$ there exists $W'$ in $\cP(X\times X) $ such that $W[Y]\cap W[Z]\subseteq W'[Y\cap Z]$.
+First of all $W'$ must become small if $W$ becomes small.
+And even stronger, the choice of $W'$ for given $W$ must be expressible by a function as stated. \hB \end{rem}

 \begin{ex} Assume that $(X,d)$ metric space such that the restriction of $d$ to every component of $X$ is a path-metric.
 We further assume that there exists a constant $c>0$ such that the distance between every two components of $X$ is greater than $ c$.
 We consider a pair $(Y,Z)$ of closed subsets such that $Y\cup Z=X$.
-If we equip $X$ with uniform structure $\cT^{u}_{d}$ induced by the metric, then $(Y,Z)$ is a uniform decomposition.
-Indeed, we can define the cofinal function $s:\cT^{u}_{U_{c}}\to \cT^{u}_{d}$ such that for $r\in (0,c)$ we have $s(U_{r})=U_{r}$.
-Here $U_{r}$ is defined as in \eqref{welifjwelife89u32or2}. \hB \end{ex}
+If we equip $X$ with the uniform structure $\cT_{d}$ induced by the metric, then $(Y,Z)$ is a uniform decomposition.